mozrest/api-doc-rp/source/index.html.md

 <aside class="notice">
-At least one the above parameters must be provided
+At least one of the above parameters must be provided.
 </aside>

 ## Cancel Booking